 A great example of a Senor/Actuator device is a fire sprinkler, these have been around for over a hundred years.
 The Sensor detects excess heat and the Actuator turns on the water to the sprinkler.
 A useful IoT device, however, modern systems take this closer to the value of the Internet of Things by including additional data.
 The system monitors the health of the Sensors and Actuators and the water delivery system to determine if it is in good working order and to communicate alerts if the system needs maintenance.

+Connectivity Technologies for IoT

+Wireless 802.15.4, 802.11

+Wired – Ethernet (including Single Pair Ethernet)

 Smart Home

 A major class of IoT devices live in the Smart Home and are gaining adoption and popularity.